panoptes/panoptes-network/data-explorer/README.md

 This will make the service available at https://127.0.0.1:8080.

+There are two environment variables that can route the traffic depending on your needs.

+`BOKEH_APP_URL=127.0.0.1:5006`: Defines the link between the Flask app and the Bokeh app.
+This should rarely need to be changed as the two services should be running on the same server local to each other.

+`PUBLIC_APP_URL=www.panoptes-data.net`: Defines the actual link to use.
+If developing locally you should change this to `127.0.0.1:8080` where 8080 is mapped to the port in the `docker run` command above.

 ### Development

 For developing locally, the Firestore emulator should be installed rather than using